imPhacko/PublicProjects/README.md

 # PublicProjects
 This is a public repository showcasing some of my projects.

+Currently not every relevant project is added.
 I'll do my best to keep it updated.

 `ResearchWork` folder contains written formatted work in pdf and some presentations.